openssl/tools/HOWTO-make-a-release.md

 # Pre-publishing tasks

-All the actions in this section need to be repeated for each OpenSSL version released.
+Some of the actions in this section need to be repeated for each OpenSSL version released.

 ## Freeze the source repository